yash-bitla/Event-Finder-Web-Application/README.md

 # Event-Finder-Web-Application

-In this project, I have created a webpage using Angular and node.js that allows you to search for event information using the Ticketmaster API, and the results will be displayed in a tabular format.
+Event Finder Web Application is a webpage created using Angular and node.js that allows you to search for event information using the Ticketmaster API, and the results will be displayed in a tabular format.
 The page will also provide event and venue details.
-Currently hosted the website using Google Cloud Platform (GCP).
+Currently, the website is hosted using Google Cloud Platform (GCP).

 ## Outcome
 - Developed a web page using Flask that interfaces with the Ticketmaster API to retrieve event information based on user search input.